-From a company's perspective Environmental, Social and Governance (ESG) reporting makes good business sense.
-Over 90% of the top 500 companies in the world prepare ESG reports1.
+From a company's perspective, Environmental, Social and Governance (ESG) reporting makes good business sense.
+More than 90% of the top 500 companies in the world prepare ESG reports1.
 Companies report ESG or sustainability reporting adds value by reducing their exposure to regulatory risk and increasing their profit through reduced costs and increased customer loyalty2.
-For industries, Sustainability Frameworks enable them to tell their story in response to consumer and customer expectations about the sustainability credentials of the products they purchase.
+Sustainability Frameworks enable industries to tell their story in response to consumer and customer expectations about the sustainability credentials of the products they purchase.